Grado SR80e Review

 Earcups pivot on a metal rod to lay flat for storage, but there is no hinge or folding option.

 The cable has thicker insulation than some other headphones.
 This makes the cable durable, but the extra weight can be harder on the strain relief and connection points.

 You “can” accidentally drop this pair of headphones without fear of significant damage simply due to their minimal weight.

-Grado offers one-year warranty though it’s limited warranty according to their documents.
+Grado offers a one-year warranty though it’s a limited warranty according to their documents.

 Vintage style with a focus on sound quality.

 While other headphone manufacturers design fancy headbands and ear cups, the Grado SR80e uses a simple design to deliver great sound at a lower cost.

 The retro design style is pretty basic and there aren’t any special features like an in-line microphone or volume control.

 The headphones do come with a ¼” stereo adapter, but that’s about all you get for frills.